 During your wrongful death case, the law will often take age into account when it assesses the survivor’s losses.
 Due to the fact that your loved one cannot be replaced, the law is at a disadvantage to truly compensate you for the loss.
 Money is one measure that the legal system can objectively use to reflect what has been lost.

 When an adult suffers a wrongful death, it is usually easier to calculate what the economic losses would be to survivors and can compensate accordingly.
-It is much more challenging to quantify the loss of a newborn, child or an elderly family member as it largely comes down to the loss of companionship and love.
+It is much more challenging to quantify the loss of a newborn, a child, or an elderly family member, as it largely comes down to the loss of companionship and love.
 Due to these and other contributing factors, the amount of awarded compensation and how it is determined will vary from case to case.

 If you have experienced the loss of a loved one due to wrongful death, the last thing you may want to think about is how your legal rights are affected.
 The unfortunate truth is, however, that the law allows legal action to be taken only for a limited period of time after an incident involving wrongful death.
+This time period is called the statute of limitations.
 When this period has elapsed, you will no longer have the option of filing a lawsuit.
 Further, the specific statutes of limitations for filing will vary from state to state.
 For this reason alone, it is highly recommended that you seek professional Houston wrongful death attorneys if you are thinking about pursuing a legal claim.

 The “Discovery Rule” can ultimately affect when the above statute of limitations clock starts ticking.
 Typically, that clock starts from the time of the incident.
 However, say for example that your loved one did not realize he or she was injured from the incident until it was too late.
 If this is the case, then the statutes of limitations clock begins upon the discovery of the injury — not the time of the incident.
 That being said, this is only an option in states that recognize the Discovery Rule.
 An experienced wrongful death attorney can help you determine state-specific rules and regulations that apply to you and your case.